nottrobin/robinwinslow.uk/_drafts/elon-musk-white-supremacist.md

 In other words, Elon Musk believes there's something special about white people that means they must remain dominant in rich countries for "civilisation" to continue.

-Hope would you describe that opinion? in rich countries for "civilisation" to continue.

-Hope would you describe that opinion?
+How would you describe that opinion?